What is the Marriage Allowance and who can get it?

 - Or if you complete a self-assessment tax return claim on the return

 David has been working as a dental nurse earning £18,000 and studying to become a dentist.
-David pays income tax at the basic rate tax band of 20% on his earnings above £12,500.
-His wife Daisy doesn’t work and looks after their three-year-old son Duncan.
+David pays income tax at the basic rate tax band of 20% on his earnings above £12,570.
+His wife of 6 years Daisy is on a career break as a dental receptionist to look after their four-year-old son Duncan.

-As Daisy hasn’t worked since 2016, David can backdate the transfer to 2016 resulting in a further £938 tax saving to David.
+As Daisy hasn’t worked since 2018 she can backdate the transfer to 2018 resulting in a further £990 tax saving for David.